gushogg-blake/rollup-plugin-spincheck/readme.md

 This will generate an array of three `{first, last, current}` objects before breaking.

-Since the annotations are just strings, your code is still valid and logically equivalent (since strings are truthy) if spincheck isn't applied for some reason.
+Since the annotations are just strings, your code is still valid and logically equivalent (since strings are truthy) if Spincheck isn't applied for some reason.

 ### Options